 One-bowl blender recipe

-I love this recipe because it is a 10 minute blender recipe.
-It is so easy to blend a batch of those in the weekend for family breakfast.
+I love this recipe because it’s a 10 minute blender recipe.
+It’s so easy to blend a batch of these in the weekend for a breakfast with the family.
 If you don’t have a blender, you can also use an electric beater.
-A manual whisk, can work too but sift the coconut flour before weighing to make sure there is absolutely no lumps.
-Coconut flour lumps are more difficult to break without an electric tool and the recipe won’t work as well if there is lumps.
+A manual whisk, can work too but sift the coconut flour before weighing to make sure there’s absolutely no lumps.
+Coconut flour lumps are more difficult to break out without an electric tool and the recipe wouldn’t work as well if there are lumps.

 Fluffy pancakes: use a non stick crepe pan or griddle

 To make my pancakes extra fluffy without using any dairy, I use apple cider vinegar, almond milk and baking soda.
 All together it gives a delicious fluffy coconut flour pancake texture without using any cream cheese or banana.

-To make sure those fluffy pancakes are easy to flip over I recommend you use a non stick crepe pan or non stick pancake griddle.
-They will cook perfectly in one of those.
+To make sure these fluffy pancakes are easy to flip over, I recommend you use a non stick crepe pan or non stick pancake griddle.
+They will cook perfectly in one of these.
 Always slightly grease the pan surface with a piece of absorbent paper covered with coconut oil.
-If you add too much oil, the batter will fry it won’t be as fluffy and delicious.
+But careful, if you add too much oil, the batter will fry it won’t be as fluffy and delicious.

 I usually don’t sweeten my pancake batter.
 I simply add vanilla extract and add the sweet toppings on top.